adrybakov/rad-tools/docs/source/user-guide/tb2j-plotter.rst

     *choices* : all, iso, distance, dmi

+.. _tb2j-plotter_draw-cells:

 -dc, --draw-cells
 -----------------
 Whenever to draw the cells.

 If specified then the shape of all cells presented in the model (after filtering) is drawn.
+(0, 0, 0) will be in red.

     *default* : False